Regal-Internet-Brothers/regal-modules/README.md

 This repository contains the *stable* public modules I've written in [Monkey](https://github.com/blitz-research/monkey).
 Any of my public modules that are not found in this repository are considered experimental or otherwise separate.

 All functionality is *'as-is'*, some things may not work as expected.
-That being said, I personally use these many of these modules, so if a module makes it here, I've deemed it suitable for real-world use.
+That being said, I personally use many of these modules, so if a module makes it here, I've deemed it suitable for real-world use.

 ## Installation
-On git versions 1.6.5 and newer, you may do this from a command-line:
+On git versions 1.6.5 and newer, you may do the following from a command-line:
 > git clone --recursive https://github.com/Regal-Internet-Brothers/modules.git

 **The exact *URI* depends on your protocol preference, view the side-bar for details.**

-For earlier versions, use this from a command-line:
+For earlier versions, do the following:
 * Clone/download this repository.
 * Execute the "Update_Submodule_List.bat" file.

 Once you've downloaded this repository properly, place it in whatever directory you like.

-From there, you have two choices, either use these modules as formal modules, or use them as a sub-module.
+From there, you have two choices, either use these modules as formal modules, or use them as sub-modules.

 To use these formally (As globally accessible modules), edit your platform's configuration file in your [Monkey installation's "bin" folder](https://github.com/blitz-research/monkey/tree/develop/bin).
 You'll want to edit your 'MODPATH' variable, adding a **;** (Semi-colon), then the directory you chose for these modules.